Zenefess/ArmadaEngine/README.md

-2024/12/09:   This project is still active.
-I have been busy with my day job as a live-in disability carer, managing injuries, and a Rottweiler dying of old age.
+2024/12/09~2025/04/19:   This project is still active.
+I have been busy with my day job as a live-in disability carer, pet health issues, and managing my own permanent injuries... which includes a neck/shoulder injury that became so bad I couldn't sit and/or type without my arm going weak & numb.
+I have implemented some very assertive physiotherpay and redesigned my entire office setup to better accomodate my injuries which, hopefully, allows me to get back to working on this large project.
+I need a trainee...

-   The GUI system is technically functional.
+* The GUI system is technically functional.
 Currently in the middle of hand-coding a basic interface editor; once that is done I can use it to quickly improve it's own interface, as well as create all future interfaces.

 Previous updates: